Merzasphor/MWSE/docs/source/types/tes3race.md

 ### `abilities`

+*Read-only*.
 A list of abilities that NPCs of that race have access to.
 It is a tes3spellList, which is a list wrapper with helper functions.
 The actual list is accessed with .iterator. e.g. for _, ability in pairs(race.abilities.iterator) do print(ability.name) end

 **Returns**: